-- 15. A copy of all covenants and restrictions that will affect the use of the property and are not contained in the foregoing. - 16.
-If the developer is required by state or local authorities to obtain acceptance or approval of any dock or marina facilities intended to serve the condominium, a copy of any such acceptance or approval acquired by the time of filing with the division under s.
+- 16. If the developer is required by state or local authorities to obtain acceptance or approval of any dock or marina facilities intended to serve the condominium, a copy of any such acceptance or approval acquired by the time of filing with the division under s.
 718.502(1), or a statement that such acceptance or approval has not been acquired or received. - 17.
 Evidence demonstrating that the developer has an ownership, leasehold, or contractual interest in the land upon which the condominium is to be developed. - 18.
-A copy of the inspector-prepared summary of the milestone inspection report as described in ss.
-553.899 and 718.112(2)(h) ss.
-553.899 and 718.301(4)(p). - 19.
+A copy of the inspector-prepared summary of the milestone inspection report as described in $\underline{ss.}$ 553.899 and $\underline{718.112}(2)(h)$ $\underline{ss.}$ 553.899 and $\underline{718.301}(4)(p)$ . - 19.
 A copy of the association's most recent structural integrity reserve study or a statement that the association has not completed a structural integrity reserve study. - (d) Milestone inspection or structural integrity reserve study.- - 1.
 If the association is required to have a milestone inspection as described in ss.
 553.899 and 718.112(2)(h) or a structural integrity reserve study as described in s.
 718.112(2)(g), and the association has not completed the milestone inspection or structural integrity reserve study, each contract entered into on or after January 1, 2025, for the sale of a residential unit must contain in conspicuous type a statement indicating that the association is required to have a milestone inspection or a structural integrity reserve study and the association has failed to complete such inspection or study, as applicable.

 - 2. If the association is required to have a milestone inspection as described in ss.
 553.899 and 718.112(2)(h) or a structural integrity reserve study as described in s.
 718.112(2)(g), and the association has completed such inspection or study, each contract entered into on or after January 1, 2025, for the sale of a residential unit must contain a copy of the most recent milestone inspection report or structural integrity reserve study, as applicable. - 3.
 If the association is not required to have a milestone inspection as described in ss.
 553.899 and 718.112(2)(h) or a structural integrity reserve study as described in s.
-718.112(2)(g), each contract entered into on or after January 1, 2025, for the sale of a residential unit must contain in conspicuous type a statement indicating that the association is not required to have a milestone inspection or a structural integrity reserve study, as applicable. - (2) NONDEVELOPER DISCLOSURE. - this chapter must comply with this subsection before the sale of his or her unit.
+718.112(2)(g), each contract entered into on or after January 1, 2025, for the sale of a residential unit must contain in conspicuous type a statement indicating that the association is not required to have a milestone inspection or a structural integrity reserve study, as applicable. - (2) NONDEVELOPER DISCLOSURE.

+(a) Each unit owner who is not a developer as defined by this chapter must comply with this subsection before the sale of his or her unit.
 Each prospective purchaser who has entered into a contract for the purchase of a condominium unit is entitled, at the seller's expense, to a current copy of all of the following: